 Try things on!
 No matter how many photos you have pinned, you can’t know if you like it on you unless you put it on your body.
 Go “shopping” with no intent to buy anything, just try things on.
 Consignment stores can be a fun option for this since they tend to have slightly more variety than whatever the mall brands have decided is the current hotness.

 Say it with me: THERE IS NO SUCH THING AS A COMPLETELY CLASSIC STYLE OR SILHOUETTE.
-Sure, with time and years of experience you may find your personal “classics”, but talking in the sense of “I want to buy something that will always be in style!” there is no such thing.
+Sure, with years of experience you may find your personal “classics”, but talking in the sense of “I want to buy something that will always be in style!” there is no such thing.
 There is a spectrum and some types of items will be slower to change, or rarely come off as ridiculous in the appropriate setting or a contemporary styling, but even things like basic crewneck t-shirt cuts and pants rises change.
 Don’t try to shop with the aim of having a future-proof style.
 Just go for stuff that you feel you like and will wear a lot now and could see yourself being into for at least a few years.
 Don’t try to predict whether people can still pry those high waisted jeggings / mom jeans / wide leg cropped pants out of your cold dead hands 20-30 years down the line.
 People are bad at this sort of planning generally.
 Don’t waste your effort and money.
 Have some fun now, but be reasonable about your consumption.

 If it’s not a hell yes it’s a hell no. Do not let any new pieces into your precious personal space (and waste your money) if you aren’t even over the moon about them at the time you forked over the money for them.
 Exceptions can be made for cheap secondhand purchases made within budget for the purposes of experimenting with.